Skip to content

 No long-running server, no HTTP, no polling.
 The process starts, does its work, writes results, and exits.

-The orchestrator detects the missing signal and escalates.
-You do not need to wrap your execute() in a try/catch for protocol safety.
+The orchestrator reads the channel and escalates on error.
+You do not need to wrap your handler in a try/catch for protocol safety.
 However, you may want your own try/catch for retries or graceful degradation.

 A team with a custom agent: